How B2C Businesses Can Reach Customers Better Through WhatsApp

 On the bright side, many of these mobile apps also allow brands to connect with their users anytime, anywhere.
 WhatsApp is one such free interactive messaging app that enables brands to have personalized interactions with customers.
 You can use WhatsApp to share location details in real-time, contact information, documents, and media files like images, videos, and GIFs.
 With end-to-end encryption and two-factor authentication (2FA), WhatsApp is a secure platform for two-way communication.

-WhatsApp is the most significant messaging app in the world, with 1.6+ billion users in over 180 countries.
-WhatsApp is also the most downloaded app in Q1 2019.
+WhatsApp is the most significant messaging app in the world, with 1.5+ billion users in over 180 countries.
 Such popularity is hard to ignore, especially if you are a B2C brand that caters to the smartphone generation.

 With WhatsApp, users can share different file formats, video call, and have group conversations.
-The free to download app drives a record-breaking engagement rate of up to 70%.
+The free to download app drives a high engagement rate.
 You can capitalize on this high engagement rate to have one-on-one interactions with your customers and deliver rich, useful brand experiences.
 Apart from driving more personalized communication, WhatsApp Business API provides other vital advantages such as instant access to analytics, including stats on messages sent and open rates, making it easy to figure out what’s working and what’s not.

 Now that you have decided to create a WhatsApp Business profile, depending on your requirement, you can either go for the WhatsApp Business app for small business owners or the WhatsApp Business API for large enterprises.